Today I discovered a treasure trove of security resources from OWASP (Open Web

 // Secure: Proper authorization

-app.get('/user/:id/profile', authenticate, (req, res) => {
+app.get("/user/:id/profile", authenticate, (req, res) => {

 const userId = req.params.id;